Ecommerce Case Study: 0→ €70k in pure SEO revenue

-When one of the founders of mebelcenter.bg approached me to help with building out a furniture store from the ground up, and the idea seemed almost too ambitious.
+When one of the founders of mebelcenter.bg reached out, the idea seemed almost too ambitious.

-3 years later, despite the difficulties, the e-commerce shop reached 5,000 monthly organic clicks and generated 140,000 leva (approximately 70,000 EUR) in SEO-attributable revenue with virtually no SEO budget.
+Almost 3 years later, despite the hardship, the e-commerce shop reached 5,000 monthly organic clicks and generated 140,000 leva (approximately 70,000 EUR) in SEO-attributable revenue with virtually no SEO budget.

 Here’s how we did this.